 On enlistment, the religion of the troops was noted and the men were regularly marched to the church of their professed tenet.
 This happened every Sunday in Malta, when catholic soldiers and protestant soldiers went to the Normal School, the place where for many years they had been accustomed to listen to the Archdeacon, who for upwards of thirty years had been the Government Chaplain to the Forces.
 The 42nd Royal Highlanders and the 90th Regiment attended the church of Archdeacon Le Mesurier.
 For years they sat under his communion.
 In 1843, however, the Free Church of Scotland seceded from the Church of Scotland.
 This church was not acknowledged by HM Government as the Church of Scotland, established by law, but a church dissenting from the Church of Scotland.

-- 6 Mar Bachelor Pte John Biglie to Margaret Wilson, widow of Pte Charles Wilson 1st/42nd Royal Highland Regiment.
+6 Mar Bachelor Pte John Biglie married Margaret Wilson, widow of Pte Charles Wilson 1st/42nd Royal Highland Regiment.

 May 1846 During the rotation of regiments in the command, the 42nd moved from Isola Gate, St Salvatore Bastion and St Francesco de Paola to Floriana Barracks.
 There was one accidental death in 1846.